Get Involved

 Student Organizing

-Given our national political context, as well as the crises facing our planet and our economy, young people need to be front and center of any movement is forging our path forward for future generations.
+Given our national political context, as well as the crises facing our planet and our economy, young people need to be front and center of any movement in forging our path forward for future generations.
 Students and young people are already taking leadership across the country, and San Francisco Rising is part of this movement.
 We cultivate the leadership of young people of color, in particular, to organize, shape, and determine California’s future.

 This form is for individuals.
 If you represent an organization that would like to join San Francisco Rising as an affiliate please contact information@sanfranciscorising.org.